-The importance of women’s participation in sport is well recognised by the Irish Sports Council having completed a large body of research into the subject.
+The importance of women’s participation in sport is well recognised by Sport Ireland having completed a large body of research into the subject.
 It was clear from that research that initiatives needed to be put in place to promote greater participation in sport and physical activity by women.
-The ‘Women in Sport Initiative’ launched by the Irish Sports Council in 2005 also set out to address findings that the involvement of girls and women in sport and physical activity at school age and in adult life has tended to be much less than that of their male counterparts.
+The ‘Women in Sport Initiative’ launched by the Sport Ireland (then the Irish Sports Council) in 2005 also set out to address findings that the involvement of girls and women in sport and physical activity at school age and in adult life has tended to be much less than that of their male counterparts.
 The overarching objectives of the Women in Sport programme have been to raise overall physical activity levels among women and to support women’s roles within sports organisations.
-Funding dedicated to the Women in Sport programme is available annually from the ISC.
+Funding dedicated to the Women in Sport programme is available annually from Sport Ireland.

 Projects supported by SSRP must have community ownership whereby clubs or community organisations demonstrate the capacity to deliver the event while also supporting opportunities for sustained participation linked to their club or community group.

-A number of flagship Women in Sport are supported on an annual basis including:
+A number of flagship Women in Sport initiatives are supported on an annual basis including:

 Sligo Women’s 5K Series:

-An annual mass participation running/ walking event series over 5K at 4 venues each June is supported by SSRP.
-The event series is delivered by 4 Athletic Clubs throughout County Sligo ( Sligo Ac, North Sligo Ac, Tireragh AC, South Sligo AC).
+An annual mass participation running/ walking event series over 5K at 6 venues each May/June is supported by SSRP.
+The event series is delivered by the 6 Athletic Clubs throughout County Sligo ( Sligo AC, North Sligo AC, Calry AC, Corran AC, Tireragh AC and South Sligo AC. )

 Ladies Tour of Lough Gill: